Set Up Storyly Bar

 Story Group View Factory

-You need to set storyGroupViewFactory field of StorylyView as a start point of the setup.
-You need to create a class that implements StoryGroupViewFactory protocol and implements createView and getSize functions.
+You need to set storyGroupViewFactory field of StorylyView as a starting point of the setup.
+You need to create a class that implements the StoryGroupViewFactory protocol and implements createView and getSize functions.

 // Assume we have a StorylyView instance called storylyView